Spring-Silicon/RoboLab/deploy/cloud/README.md

 ## EC2

-Preconfigured host: `ubuntu@98.80.121.157` (`i-0dd4135e03e6cffdf`, `g6.4xlarge`, NVIDIA L4 24 GB, Ubuntu 22.04, driver 580, 500 GB disk).
-It is currently running with RoboLab installed.
+We have a preconfigured host for you at `ubuntu@98.80.121.157` (it is a g6.4xlarge with this setup: L4 24 GB, Ubuntu 22.04, driver 580, 500 GB disk).
+It is currently already running with RoboLab installed.

-To create another, use Ubuntu 22.04, an NVIDIA GPU with at least 16 GB VRAM, 32 GB RAM, 500 GB disk, and driver 570/580—not 595.
+To create another, use Ubuntu 22.04, an NVIDIA GPU with at least 16 GB VRAM, 32 GB RAM, 500 GB disk, and driver 570/580.
+Notably, not 595.

 Allow SSH from Seattle's current public IP (`curl -4 https://checkip.amazonaws.com`), then run:

 ```bash
 curl -fsSLO https://raw.githubusercontent.com/Spring-Silicon/RoboLab/main/deploy/cloud/bootstrap-ec2.sh